 Sri Ramakrishna is unique among India’s spiritual teachers for many reasons, but one of the most remarkable is his ability to make clear in a sentence what others would take a multitude of words to make only slightly more comprehensible.
-Whenever he prefaced something with the words: “Do you know what it is like?…” A gem of astounding wisdom would follow–and so simple that anyone could understand easily.
+Whenever he prefaced something with the words: “Do you know what it is like?…” a gem of astounding wisdom would follow–and so simple that anyone could understand easily.
 He formulated a whole system of spiritual life that is unequaled for its simplicity and profundity.
 He defined bhakti and jnana in a sentence apiece.
 Here they are:

 “Jnana is knowing ‘The world is unreal; Brahman alone is real.’”

-“Bhakti is feeling: ‘God is the master and I am the servant.’”
+“Bhakti is feeling: ‘God is the Master and I am the servant.’”

 Literally, part of this verse says: “He comes to realize how great and Who I am.”
 It also equally means: “He comes to realize the extent of my Being”–the infinity of God.
-Having known this in truth–not just in theory or “on faith”–such a one straightway enters Brahman.
+Having known this in truth–not just in theory or “on faith”–such a one straightaway enters Brahman.

 Reaching the Eternal Abode

 Though Sargeant has “yoga of discrimination,” the Sanskrit is buddhiyogam, the yoga of the intellect in the sense of the yoga of our highest and subtlest levels and spiritual faculties.
 Yoga that does not reach to these rarefied levels is not any yoga at all, but a muddling around in the lower levels of our being that will confine our awareness to those levels.

 How to lose your way

-“Fixing your mind on Me, you shall pass over all difficulties, through My grace; but if, through egoism, you will not listen, then you shall perish” (18:58).
+Fixing your mind on me, you shall by my grace surmount all obstacles; but if from egotism you will not hear me, then you shall perish (18:58).

 Sometimes to succeed we need to know the way to fail.
 Ahamkarat literally means “I making,” the assertion and empowering of the ego.
-The result of this is vinankshyasi, which means both “you shall be lost” in the sense of losing your way and wandering aimlessly and fruitlessly and “you shall perish” in the sense of utter failure.
+The result of this is vinankshyasi, which means both “you shall be lost” in the sense of losing your way and wandering aimlessly and fruitlessly, and “you shall perish” in the sense of utter failure.

 If we think we can avoid acting in accordance with the divine plan, manyase mithya: “you think falsely,” or: “you imagine in vain–hopelessly.”
 Is it any wonder the world is in the terrible mess we see all around us?
 People are trying any way they can to avoid their only possible destiny.
 See how they scramble after mirages, disdaining the glorious realities open to them, making pathetic excuses for their pathetic lives.
-Yogananda said that during his early years in Boston he was once walking in a neighborhood when suddenly God showed him that the houses were just like chicken coops and the people inside were like chickens that pecked, scratched, laid and hatched eggs, and ended up fried chicken!
+Yogananda said that during his early years in Boston he was once walking in a neighborhood when suddenly God showed him that the houses were just like chicken coops and the people inside were like chickens that pecked, scratched, laid and hatched eggs, and ended up fried chicken.
 God then asked him if he would like to become fried chicken; and he replied: “No, Lord.
 I came with Thee and I will go with Thee.”
 A wise resolve.

-How many people ignorantly say: “It is my life; I will live it as I please.”
-“It is my body, I will do with it what I want.”
+How many people ignorantly say: “It is my life; I will live it as I please;” “It is my body, I will do with it what I want.”
 Even after two thousand years, who really understands or even believes the divine words: “Whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.
 For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?”
-(Matthew 16:25,26).
+(Matthew 16:25-26).
 So they pass from life to life in confusion and suffering.
 Awakening does not come easily to such people.
 So Krishna is warning us to not be one of them.

 Many make the excuse of not being “ready” for spiritual life, but the moment we attained human form we were ready and equipped with all we needed.
 We all have delayed, and that is all the more reason to stop it right now before we make things worse for us.
-“Bad things happen to good people” because of what they did when they were “bad people.”
+Bad things happen to good people because of what they did when they were themselves bad people.
 That is the law.